msjimc/TransGBViewer/Guide/InterProScan.md

 ## Saving the domain's formatting and selecting it to be displayed in the final image

 Once the domain's display name and format has been set, it can be selected to be included in the final image.
 This is done by pressing the __Add__ at the top of the form (blue line in Figure 17a).
-Once add, when ever that domain is selected in the domains drop-down list the name on the __Add__ button changes to __Update__ (blue line in Figure 17b) and the __Remove__ button becomes active (black line in Figure 17b).
+Once added, whenever that domain is selected in the domains drop-down list the name on the __Add__ button changes to __Update__ (blue line in Figure 17b) and the __Remove__ button becomes active (black line in Figure 17b).
 Press the __Update__ button replaces all previous formatting and display name with those currently selected.

 ![Figure 17a](images/figurefeature39a.jpg)